-To prevent injury, minimize environmental impact, and meet regulatory requirements, SLU hazardous waste generators (laboratory employees, students and visitors) must comply with strict chemical waste disposal procedures.
+To prevent injury, minimize environmental health hazards, and meet regulatory requirements, SLU hazardous waste generators (laboratory employees, students and visitors) must comply with strict chemical waste disposal procedures.
 All laboratory faculty and staff are accountable for the waste generated and disposed of in their laboratory.
-The following information provides general guidance to ensure University waste is disposed of in a safe, environmentally responsible, and legal manner.
+The following information provides general guidance to ensure University waste is disposed of in a safe, environmental, and legal manner.
 Individuals may be held criminally liable for violations of applicable laws and regulations.

-- Do not dispose of hazardous chemicals down the drain or with regular trash. - Do not use fume hoods, ovens, or open containers to intentionally evaporate chemicals for the purpose of disposal. - Do not store chemical waste outside the laboratory. - Do not abandon chemical waste in cold rooms or common areas.
+- Do not dispose of hazardous chemicals via sink or trash cans - Do not use fume hoods, ovens, or open containers to intentionally evaporate chemicals - Do not store chemical waste outside the laboratory - Do not abandon chemical waste in cold rooms or common areas